google/exposure-notifications-server/docs/server_functional_requirements.md

 You should schedule a script that generates files for download over the HTTPS protocol to client devices.
-The generation of these files are a regular and frequent operation (so each device can at least download once a day), we recommend that you generate the files in a single operation rather than on-demand, and distribute the files using a CDN.
+The generation of these files are a regular and frequent operation (batches should be generated at least once a day), we recommend that you generate the files in a single operation rather than on-demand, and distribute the files using a CDN.